HomeGrammarFinite and Nonfinite Verbs in English with Examples

 Types of Finite Verbs

-Modal verbs, express possibility, necessity, permission, ability, etc. They are used with a base verb and do not require an additional “s” for third-person singular subjects.
+• Modal verbs express ideas like possibility, permission, necessity, or ability.
+They are followed by a base verb and don’t change for third-person singular subjects.

 Example sentences of Finite verbs